pygame-community/dpy-bot-template/README.md

 ### `bot-config.json`
 This file is meant to hold the configuration settings, credentials and API endpoints of the bot application, as well as customize runtime behavior. `"client_id"` and `"token"` are meant to be mandatory, whilst others can be fully up to the implementation.
-For projects that use hosting solutions based on ephemeral file systems, credentials stored within the `"auth"` object like `"client_id"` and `"token"` can be turned into uppercase environment variables prefixed with `AUTH_` (e.g. `AUTH_CLIENT_ID` and `AUTH_TOKEN`).
+For projects that use hosting solutions based on ephemeral file systems, credentials stored within the `"auth"` object like `"client_id"` and `"token"` can be turned into uppercase environment variables prefixed with `AUTH_` (e.g. `AUTH_CLIENT_ID` and `AUTH_TOKEN`) instead.
 A similar approach can be used for `db` The `bot-config.json` (excluding credentials and sensitive information) file can also be added to the project's git repository to preserve it in those cases.

 ```json
 {